 Bonus: Be Willing to Forgive and Learn to Love Again

-For many years I’ve personally witnessed people doing the things above and those actions led their spouses to return to their marriages.
+For many years I’ve personally witnessed people doing the things above and those actions led them to get their spouse back.
 That didn’t immediately solve all their problems; they had more to do to make their marriage what it should be.
 It’s a process, not a magic pill.
 However, the process works if you love enough to do what it takes to change the course of your spouse’s intentions.

 Will the things I suggest above always work?
 We both know that it does not.
 It works most of the time.
 How can you make it work for you?